wjt/threadbare/README.md

 (We hope to add translations for the game itself in the medium term.)

+## Getting the Source Code

+Threadbare uses Git Large File Storage (LFS) to store large assets, such as music and artwork.
+You must [install and configure Git LFS](https://github.com/endlessm/threadbare/discussions/772) before you clone the Threadbare repository.

 ## License

 Threadbare's original source code in Threadbare itself is covered by [Mozilla